Master of Science in Mental Health Counseling

 100%

-of graduates who met the requirements for post-graduate supervised practice successfully obtained licensure
+licensure rate for graduates who met the requirements for post-graduate supervised practice

 Viterbo’s MSMHC program educates counselors, who will integrate the values of contemplation, integrity, hospitality, stewardship, and service into their personal and professional lives.
 The program is designed for working professionals, with classes meeting Thursday late afternoons and evenings.
 There are also weekend classes that meet Friday nights and Saturdays.
 Internships in a clinical setting are designed to move the student toward independent work with clients while under the full supervision of a site supervisor.
 Students complete 600 hours of internship placement, 240 hours of which includes direct client contact.

-Master of Science in Clinical Mental Health Counseling (MSMHC)
+Master of Science in Mental Health Counseling (MSMHC)

 The Viterbo University Master of Science in Mental Health Counseling degree is accredited by The Council for Accreditation of Counseling and Related Educational Programs.
 The program is designed to meet state requirements for licensure as mental health counselors in the states of Wisconsin, Minnesota, and Iowa.
 The key content areas include professional identity, social and cultural diversity, human growth and development, helping relationships, career development, group work, assessment, diagnosis, research, program evaluation, and evidence-based counseling, prevention, and intervention skills.